Chronicling Life in Normandy

 Spring Cannot be Cancelled

-Spring Cannot Be Cancelled, a book of conversations and correspondences between Hockney and his longtime interlocuter and friend Martin Gayford, lands in bookstores to coincide with The Arrival of Spring.
-It covers recent events in Hockney’s life—notably his move to France as an octogenarian—and revisits his long-developed ideas on artists from Bruegel to Van Gogh.
+Spring Cannot Be Cancelled, a book of conversations and correspondences between Hockney and his longtime interlocuter and friend, Martin Gayford, lands in bookstores to coincide with the Artist's The Arrival of Spring exhibition at The Royal Academy of Arts, London.

 The Arrival of Spring, Normandy, 2020